German Literature, History, Cinema, Arts

 To purchase, please send me an e-mail from my Ordering page.
 You are also most welcome to telephone me if you have any questions or comments: 1-603-547-2425.
 I am always eager to talk about books!
 Thank you for your interest and support.

-A few interesting Films
+A few interesting Recordings and Films

 Amen.
 Directed by Costa-Gravas.
 Screenplay by Costa-Gravas and Jean-Claude Grumberg.
 Based on the play The Deputy by Rolf Hochhuth.
 Starring Ulrich Tikur, Mathieur Kassovitz, Ulrich Mühe, Michael Duchaussoy.
 2002.
 Color.
 DVD with widescreen format.
 In English.
 Fine copy with original liner notes. $18.00